 Where have I travelled

 I have travelled extensively to most countries within Southern Africa like Botswana, Namibia, Zimbabwe, Zambia and, of course, South Africa.
 In 2015, I went throughout East Africa to see Tanzania, Kenya and Zanzibar with my colleagues Ashley and Mary.
 In 2016, I had the privilege of experiencing Rwanda and doing an incredible gorilla trek.
+Adding to that, I trekked gorillas in 2017 in Uganda; another wonderful experience!

-I also travelled extensively when I lived in Europe: I lived in Germany and France and travelled to Italy, Croatia, Turkey, the Canary Islands, Spain, Greece, Austria, Switzerland, the United Kingdom, Holland, Sweden as well as Canada (loved the Rocky Mountains!) and the United States.
+I also travelled extensively when I resided in Europe: I lived in Germany and France and travelled to Italy, Croatia, Turkey, the Canary Islands, Spain, Greece, Austria, Switzerland, the United Kingdom, Holland, Sweden as well as Canada (loved the Rocky Mountains!) and the United States.

 My favourite travel moment